johnfedoruk/bangular/aio/content/guide/testing.md

 ### _ComponentFixture_ methods

-The _fixture_ methods cause Angular to perform certain tasks on the component tree.
+The _fixture_ methods cause Bangular to perform certain tasks on the component tree.
-Call these method to trigger Angular behavior in response to simulated user action.
+Call these method to trigger Bangular behavior in response to simulated user action.

 Here are the most useful methods for testers.